aws/aws-toolkit-vscode/docs/CODE_GUIDELINES.md

 - Explanation of VSCode settings hierarchy: https://github.com/microsoft/vscode/issues/97616#issuecomment-633671266
   - package.json scope=machine : https://code.visualstudio.com/api/references/contribution-points#Configuration-property-schema
 - Example: consider the "User" and "Remote" tabs in the VSCode settings UI.
-    Say that `clangd.path` that is defined as "machine" scope.
+  Say `clangd.path` that is defined as "machine" scope.
     - In a Local workspace, the setting is applied if it is defined in User settings.
     - In a Remote workspace, the setting is applied if it is defined in Remote settings and the value defined in User settings is ignored.
     If the extension uses this code (note `Global`):